angularexample/mfe-angular-react-nx/README.md

 After you create the Angular host application, commit and push the changes.

-**NOTE: You may get lint errors** or warnings regarding the Nx Welcome page component.
+**NOTE: You may get format errors** or warnings regarding HTML or the Nx Welcome page component.
 Ignore those errors until after you have completed all the steps to create the remote MFE apps.

 Then test the host application by running it.